Multi-tenant scoping

 match every tenant.
 Backfill before flipping the flag.

-middleware, or set tenant.AllowCrossTenant deliberately on admin
+tenant.AllowCrossTenant deliberately on admin routes.

 • Cross-tenant joins via ?include=.
 If both parent and child